-- Trains returning to Los Angeles on the final leg of the trip will make a closing announcement upon departure from Fullerton on the south end of the corridor and at departure from Glendale on the north end of the corridor. - A second announcement that the car is closed will be made 10 minutes after departure from Fullerton or Glendale depending on the train's orientation. - If a customer wants to make a purchase after closing, all efforts will be made to provide service.

-f) Break Periods - NEC Trains Operating Between Boston and Washington
+- Trains returning to Los Angeles on the final leg of the trip will make a closing announcement upon departure from Fullerton on the south end of the corridor and at departure from Glendale on the north end of the corridor. - A second announcement that the car is closed will be made 10 minutes after departure from Fullerton or Glendale depending on the train's orientation. - If a customer wants to make a purchase after closing, all efforts will be made to provide service. - f) Hours of Service NEC and Spine trains operating between Boston and Washington Cafe Cars must be open continuously from initial terminal to end destination or "bumper to bumper" except at the following points: Customers can remain in the cafe or lounge car when LSA is adhering to the exception points; this includes changing of power.